 “Winning changed our entire business…our lives.”

-It’s an honor for Garden & Gun to celebrate the region’s talented artisans, creative makers, small-business owners, and other entrepreneurs with its annual Made in the South Awards—a spotlight we consider more important than ever.
-So whether you make small-batch bourbon, fishing flies, can’t-eat-just-one cheese straws, custom furniture, hand-stitched cowboy boots, or an organic skin-care line, if your Southern-made product falls into one of the awards’ six categories—Food, Drink, Home, Style, Outdoors, or Crafts—enter now.
+It’s an honor for Garden & Gun to celebrate the region’s talented artisans, creative makers, small-business owners, and other entrepreneurs with its annual Made in the South Awards—a spotlight we consider more important than ever as we enter the awards’ fourteenth year.
+If your Southern-made product falls into one of the six categories—Home, Crafts, Food, Outdoors, Style, or Drink—enter now.
+We’re looking for it all: small-batch bourbon, fishing flies, can’t-eat-just-one cheese straws, custom furniture, an organic skin-care line, hand-stitched cowboy boots, you name it.

-Whether you’re selling masterful twists on your grandmother’s old-school pies and cobblers, bringing seasonal bounty to the masses by the jarful, packaging this year’s venison as next year’s jerky, crafting artisanal cheeses, or producing just about any other product for the pantry, this is where you belong.
-Note: We can no longer accept raw foods (fruits, vegetables, nuts, etc.).
-But please email us at firstname.lastname@example.org if you’re a grower with a story to tell.
+Whether you’re selling masterful twists on your grandmother’s old-school pies and cakes, bringing seasonal bounty to the masses by the jarful, packaging this year’s venison as next year’s jerky, crafting artisanal cheeses, bottling a fiery hot pepper sauce, or producing just about any other product for the pantry, this is where you belong.
+Note: While we do accept items like meat and honey, we cannot accept raw fruits, vegetables, nuts, or other crops and produce, but please email us at firstname.lastname@example.org if you’re a grower with a story to tell.

-We’re on the hunt for products, whether for sport or recreation, that prod us to get off the couch and go enjoy the outdoors.
-On the sporting front, imagine: fly rods and fillet knives, shotguns, gear packs, game calls, decoys, and more.
-For outdoor recreation: Bikes and boats of all types are welcome as well as backyard games, grills, beautiful garden tools, hammocks, swings, you name it.
+We’re on the hunt for products, whether for sport or recreation, that prod us to get off the couch and enjoy the outdoors.
+On the sporting front, imagine such items as fly rods and fillet knives, shotguns, gear packs, game calls, and decoys.
+For outdoor recreation: Bikes and boats of all types are welcome, as well as backyard games, grills, beautiful garden tools, hammocks, swings, custom campers, and more.

 Raleigh, North Carolina

-The author of a handful of outdoor guides, including The Total Outdoorsman Manual, the North Carolina–based sportsman and Garden & Gun contributing editor T. Edward Nickens has a new book out this spring: The Last Wild Road, a collection of essays on adventure and the sporting life.
-This year marks his eleventh appearance as a Made in the South Awards judge.
-Follow him on Instagram at @enickens.
+The author of several outdoor guides, including The Total Outdoorsman Manual, the North Carolina–based sportsman and Garden & Gun contributing editor T. Edward Nickens most recently published The Last Wild Road, a collection of essays on adventure and the sporting life.
+This year marks his thirteenth appearance as a Made in the South Awards judge.
+Follow him on Instagram @enickens.